applied-geodesy/bundle-adjustment/README.md

 and the fully populated dispersion matrix - especially, if the results of the bundle adjustment are treated as incoming data in further analysis steps.
 For instance, in the framework of deformation analysis, the dispersion of the parameters is required to obtain reliable and almost unbiased test statistics.
 The following figure depicts a comparison of the resulting uncertainties of the coordinate components
-X, Y, Z derived from four different stochastic models, i.e. identity matrix, diagonal matrix, block-diagonal matrix, fully populated matrix.
+`X`, `Y`, `Z` derived from four different stochastic models, i.e. identity matrix, diagonal matrix, block-diagonal matrix, fully populated matrix.
 The study shows that the uncertainties become too optimistic, if stochastic dependencies are neglected.

 ![Comparison of resulting uncertainties of coordinate components X, Y, Z derived from four different stochastic models, i.e. identity matrix, diagonal matrix, block-diagonal matrix, fully populated matrix](/.images/bundle_adjustment_impact_of_dispersion_matrix.png?raw=true "Impact of dispersion matrix on derived quantities")